GfSE/SpecIF/documentation/02_Concepts.md

 The following rules apply to SpecIF revisions:

-* Multiple revisions of a given SpecIF element have the same element ID, but each revision must have a different *revision* identifier (of type string).
+* Multiple revisions of a given SpecIF element have the same element *id*, but each revision must have a different *revision* identifier (of type string).
 The combination of *id* and *revision*, called *key*, must be unique.
-The same revision identifier may be used for elements having a different *id*.
+Hence, the same revision identifier may be used for elements having a different *id*.
 * Each SpecIF element has a native attribute *replaces* with zero, one or two entries; these are revision identifiers of the previous element revision(s).
 * If an element has no entry in the *replaces* list, it is the first revision.
 * If an element has one entry in the *replaces* list, it is the successor of the revision given in the entry.